Top 5 Surprising Public Liability Claims Faced by Businesses

 4. Falling Products

-However, some customers believe they have no duty of being responsible.
-For example, a man was injured for trying to climb shelves to reach high-level products.
+However, some customers believe they have no duty to be responsible.
+For example, aman was injured when trying to climb shelvesto reach high-level products.
 Instead of asking for assistance, he took the responsibility himself, and the falling product resulted in a broken arm.
-He then sued the supermarket for negligence and third party injury on their premises.
+He then sued the supermarket for negligence and third-party injury on their premises.
 The supermarket paid for the man’s medical bills and compensation of USD 136,000 in damages.